 Election day voting hours - The polls are open from 7 a.m.–8 p.m.

 If you have any questions, call the City Clerk’s office at 789-7510.

 Wisconsin voter information is available at http://www.gab.wi.gov/ Wisconsin voter registration deadlines are provided here: By mail, 20 days before the election (or completed in the local voter registration office up to 5 p.m. the Friday before the election, or completed at the polling place on Election Day).

 Minnesota voter information is available at www.sos.state.mn.us/elections-voting

-Unlike in many states, one can wait until election day to register in Minnesota.
-However, voters are encouraged to register before election day; it will save you time at the polling place.
-The deadline to register online is 21 days before election day at 11:59 p.m.
+Unlike many states, one can wait until Election Day to register to vote in Minnesota.
+However, voters are encouraged to register before Election Day as it will save you time at the polling place.
+The deadline to register online is 21 days before Election Day at 11:59 p.m.
 The deadline to register on paper is 21 days before Election Day at 5 p.m.
-OR you can register on election day at your polling place.
+Otherwise, you can register on Election Day at your polling place.

 Voter Information for Illinois

 Illinois voter information is available at www.sos.state.il.us/elections

 Registration is open year round except during the 27-day period prior to an election and during the two-day period after each election (one day after in Chicago).
 Grace period registration is an extension of the regular registration deadline from the 27th day prior to an election through Election Day.
 Grace period registration is only available “in-person” at sites authorized by each election authority.